 The best example is Waze.
 I voluntarily give my data — position in real time, speed, routes, places I frequent (my home, office, barbershop…) — in exchange for the app’s GPS and warning system that allows me to avoid speeding tickets.

 The more the algorithm knows me, the better it can cater to me and make my life easier.

-Netflix know my tastes and suggests the new series that will get me hooked for sure.
-Airbnb should now knows that I love chalets high up in the mountains, and shouldn’t waste my time by suggesting 70s-style houses in a city center.
-I have come to expect UberEats to know what kind of cuisine I prefer, and to offer me the best Nepali restaurant in town whenever I travel.
+Netflix knows my tastes and suggests the new series that will get me hooked for sure.
+Airbnb should now know that I love chalets high up in the mountains, and shouldn’t waste my time by suggesting 70s-style houses in a city center.
+I have come to expect UberEats to know what kind of cuisine I prefer, and to offer me the best Nepali restaurant in town wherever I travel.

 All this implies processing my personal data for the purpose of meeting my expectations, within limits.
 With the exception of Waze, let us not forget that we pay for all the services I listed.
 Therefore, we are entitled to expect these companies take special care when it comes to securing our data.
 Though I may click “accept the terms and conditions” without ever really reading them, my trust in these companies means that there are strict conditions on what they can and can’t do with my data.
 I agree to provide my data for a specific purpose and for nothing else.
 Amazon echo is meant to listen to my voice so that I can order a good book to read by the fireplace, it is not supposed to record my personal conversations and deduce my political orientations.
 The State is not supposed to access it one day, and know if I curse the government while drinking my morning coffee.

 When apps do not charge for their services, ask yourself what is their business model?
 They certainly trade your datas, but why acting so surprised?

 Nevertheless, providing some of our personal data might soon make our cities smarter, that is to say more pleasant to live in, less congested etc.